 Why Coffee is the Morning Life Saver for Moms

 Coffee is a morning lifesaver for busy moms.
-So many of us can’t imagine starting off your day without a caffeine intake.
+So many of us can’t imagine starting off our day without a caffeine intake.
 Perhaps it’s the baby that kept you up all night, or you’re waking up early trying to get the kids ready for school, or it’s the lack of sleep from our never-ending to-do list.
 Exhaustion can creep up quickly.

 In fact, being tired is part of our normal lives.
 Coffee is something many of us look forward to; the smell, the taste, and the sound of brewing coffee have no parallel.
 Plus, you may be surprised to know it has some amazing health benefits.

-The Ah-Mazing Benefits of Coffee
+The Ah-Mazing Benefits of Coffee for Mom

+Is coffee good for women’s health?
 Not only does coffee taste good and help wake you up from the little sleep you had, but there are also some excellent benefits found in your morning cup of Joe that many don’t know about.
 Here is a list of benefits, many of which are backed by studies and research:

 - Has been known to guard our liver, especially from liver disease such as Cirrhosis.